 About The Popular Uncanny

 This blog is the book’s virtual doppelgänger, with the intention of calling attention to strange appearances of the Uncanny in popular culture, providing personal reflections and theoretical musings on theories of Das Unheimliche, and capturing my on-going research as it relates to the Uncanny in popular culture and cultural studies.
-While mostly of interest to academics and aesthetes, I also think this space will be of interest to anyone who shares my fascination with all things strange and frightening that oddly become domesticated or rendered familiar, safe, and comfortable through popular forms.

 Comments on posts are most welcome, because I believe scholarship should be shared and collaborative.